nushell/nushell.github.io/book/working_with_tables.md

 * `select` - creates a new table which includes only the columns specified
 * `get` - returns the values inside the column specified as a list

-The one way to tell these apart looking at the table is the characteristic `value` column name, which lets us know that this is going to be a list of values we can work with.
+The one way to tell these apart looking at the table is that the column names are missing, which lets us know that this is going to be a list of values we can work with.

 The `get` command can go one step further and take a path to data deeper in the table.
 This simplifies working with more complex data, like the structures you might find in a .json file.